 I can't believe it's already time for the fourth annual Freeze Yer Buns Challenge.
 I also can't believe it's my fourth year of hosting this crazy challenge.
 Yesterday was the first day that I turned the heat on in the house as the outside temperature was in the upper 30s and our living temperature was about 58 degrees.

 This year I'm going to be offering some really awesome giveaways for participants of the challenge, so you have something new and exciting to look forward to besides freezing buns and chapped cheeks.
 So make sure you officially sign up even if you've always just followed along in the past.

 The first year we had great participation and last year there were tons of you giving your thermostat the finger.
 As a result, the challenge got a lot of press, so this year I'm expecting even more frozen crunchy bottoms.

 This year, as per usual, we'll all share hints and tips for keeping the thermostat low without really freezing our buns off.
 For those of you who use a form of heating without a thermostat, you are still invited to play.
 The challenge for you is to use less fuel.

 Since I know a lot of you can't commit to as low temperatures as others, it's just fine if you pledge to drop it down one degree or so from where you usually keep it.
 Even that makes a huge difference.
 You'll find that, as the winter wears on, you'll be able to drop it lower as you adjust to the new, lower temperatures.
 So, if you don't want to take the icy plunge, don't feel like you have to drop it 10 degrees right away.

 To sign up for the challenge, add a comment to this post and pledge what temperatures you will keep your thermostat.
-I'm wimping out this year and pledging for 65 day and 58 night.
-You are more than welcome to meander through the posts from last year's challenge if you want to know what you're in for.
+This year we're going to try to go a little lower and so I'm pledging for 62 day and 55 night.
+You are more than welcome to meander through the posts from previous year's challenges if you want to know what you're in for.